Hilf al-Fudul: Legacy

 That pact marked the beginning of some notion of justice in Mecca, which would be later repeated by Muhammad when he would preach Islam.
 Later on, after proclaiming Islam, Muhammad still acknowledged the validity and value of the pact, despite most of its members being non-Muslim.
 Abu Bakr is also said to have agreed to this pact.
-This presumption is based on the fact that Abd Allah ibn Jad'an, whose house was the venue for this pledge, was Abu Bakr's fellow clansman.
+This presumption is based on the fact that Abdullah ibn Jad'an, whose house was the venue for this pledge, was Abu Bakr's fellow clansman.

 In the time of the first Umayyad caliph Mu'awiya, the governor of Medina al-Walid ibn Utba ibn Abi Sufyan ('Abd Shams), who was a nephew of the caliph, committed an injustice to Husayn ibn Ali.
 Husayn threatened to take the case to the members of Hilf al-Fudul.
-As influential Meccans like Abd Allah ibn al-Zubayr (Assad), al-Miswar ibn Makhrama (al-Zuhri) and Abd al-Rahman ibn Awf (al-Taymi) swore to help Husayn in agreement with the pact, the Umayyad governor stepped back, afraid of the possible consequences.
+As influential Meccans like Abdullah ibn al-Zubayr (Assad), al-Miswar ibn Makhrama (al-Zuhri) and Abd al-Rahman ibn Awf (al-Taymi) swore to help Husayn in agreement with the pact, the Umayyad governor stepped back, afraid of the possible consequences.

 Islamic ethics

 Anas Malik sees the pact as an example of libertarianism in Islam, and Anthony Sullivan considers it as a support for Muslim democrats.

 The pact holds significance in Islamic ethics.
 According to Anthony Sullivan, the pact represents Islam's interest in human rights and protection of such rights.
-Muhammad, later as a Muslim, accepted the substance of the agreement made by primarily non-Muslims.
+Prophet Muhammad PBUH even later on, accepted the substance of the agreement made by primarily non-Muslims.
 Tariq Ramadan draws three principles from this: